80% of businesses are getting no leads from their blogs, a recent Exposure Ninja survey reveals.

 It seems that marketers have realised that if your ads look amazing but aren’t targeting the right people, the results won’t be there.
 Or they could think that just targeting is key, as the importance of creativity has nearly halved since last year too, going from 15% to 8%.

 You need a combo of great looking ads, the right targeting and the right platform in order to get good results.

 The key takeaway from our survey is that companies are still excited about digital marketing, even though some have only just started to adopt it.

 There’s an overall positive opinion towards digital marketing and SMEs are thinking about where they want to spend their money and why.

 Organic search traffic has certainly been highlighted as the main focus for many SMEs, as well as producing high-quality content for their blog or knowledge base.

 Get advice from the best in the business by getting a free website and marketing review from the experts at Exposure Ninja now.

-Our survey involved 120 companies in the United Kingdom and was carried out via email in February 2021.
+Our survey involved 149 respondents from the United Kingdom and was carried out via email in November 2021.